-With a free call you can report problems or suggestions and no one will know who you are.
-The information you provide is passed along (echoed) to the management.
+With a free call you can report problems or suggestions to the Company's management.
+Calls are anonymous, and no Company employee will know who your identity if you decide to use our Employee Confidential Hotline Option ("ECHO").
+The information you provide is passed along to the management.
 The operators who handle your call will only relay information you want them to reveal.
 You do not even have to give your name to the operator.
 The ECHO Hotline toll free number is 1-888-440-ECHO (3246).